microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ````
 Member | Description.
 ----|----
-BufferPoolMode | Indicates if the Module is instantiated in Source-mode or Sink-mode.
-If Source is selected, then Mode.SourceSettings must be properly populated.
+BufferPoolMode | Indicates if the Module is instantiated in source-mode or sink-mode.
+If source is selected, then Mode.SourceSettings must be properly populated.
-Mode.SourceSettings | Indicates the settings for a list created in Source-mode.
+Mode.SourceSettings | Indicates the settings for a list created in source-mode.

 -----------------------------------------------------------------------------------------------------------------------------------